Joseph-Désiré Job

-Joseph-Désiré Job (born 1 December 1977) is a former professional footballer who played as a left-winger or attacking midfielder.
-Born in France, Job represented the Cameroon national team.
+Joseph-Désiré Job (born 1 December 1977) is a former professional footballer who played as a forward.
+Born in France, he played for the Cameroon national team.

 After starting his career in France, Job moved to English team Middlesbrough, where he spent six years and is most remembered for scoring one of the two goals in the 2004 League Cup Final, where Middlesbrough won their first ever trophy.

 He also played for clubs in Saudi Arabia, Qatar, Turkey and Belgium.
-Whilst playing for Saudi club Al-Ittihad, he won the 2005 AFC Champions League and scored in the final.
+While playing for Saudi club Al-Ittihad, he won the 2005 AFC Champions League and scored in the final.

 Club career

 Lyon

 Job was born in the French city of Lyon and began training with the Olympique Lyonnais youth academy at the age of ten.
 He made his debut for the club in the Intertoto Cup when he was nineteen years old in 1997, scoring a hat-trick as the club beat Polish club Odra Wodzisław 5–2.